stan-dev/design-docs/designs/0035-pre-model-gqs.md

 4. There is nothing enforcing consistency of the conditional distributions when doing Gibbs, so this will be easy to get wrong and there won't be an easy way to test that this is right.
-5. Introducing a `generated data` opens up a back door approach to converting real numbers to integers, which can be done with `to_int(data real)` if the argument is "data" (i.e., a primitive rather than autodiff variable).
+5. Introducing a `latent data` block opens up a back door approach to converting real numbers to integers, which can be done with `to_int(data real)` if the argument is "data" (i.e., a primitive rather than autodiff variable).